 Trainees can be compensated from federal funds if they have an employer-employee relationship.
 If the Postdoc is supported by R01 funds, the stipend is not limited to the NRSA stipend schedule.
 The stipend can be higher than the recommended stipend level as long as the grant budget can handle it.
 Please keep in mind those Postdoctoral Fellows with a second job as Postdoctoral Researcher will be fully taxed.

-For more information on postdoc please visit the University of Pennsylvania's Postdoc Policy Page .
+For more information on postdoc policy please visit the University of Pennsylvania's Postdoc Policy Page .